tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 * [categorical-data.ipynb](Activities/01-Ins-Categorical-Data/Solved/categorical-data.ipynb)

+Set up this activity by explaining that before we dig into the tree-based algorithms, we need to briefly discuss the problem of categorical input features and the need for pre-processing and scaling input features.

-Explain to students that machine learning algorithms work with numerical data.
-However, datasets also have text and categorical data such as gender, education level or marital status that could represent a valuable input variable for a machine learning algorithms.
+Explain to students that while many datasets contain categorical features such as gender labels or risk categories, machine learning algorithms only work with numerical data.

-Explain to students that in order to use text or categorical data in a machine learning algorithm, these kind of data values should be converted to a numerical representations.
+Explain to students that in order to use text or categorical data in a machine learning algorithms, these kind of data values should be converted to numerical representations.

+Additionally, many machine learning algorithms and models are sensitive to input features with wide ranges of numbers.
+A best practice for preparing the numerical input data is normalize all of the data to the same scale.
+This prevents any single feature from dominating the others.

-Tell students that, we will use `pandas` and the `preprocessing` library of `sklearn` to encode text and categorical data as numbers.
+Tell students that we will use `pandas` and the `preprocessing` library of `sklearn` to encode text and categorical data as numbers and to normalize all numerical inputs to the same scale.
+These preprocessing steps are critical for many machine learning algorithms.

-Open the unsolved version of the Jupyter notebook and highlight the following:
+Open the Jupyter notebook and highlight the following:

 * On the _initial imports_ cell, two functions from the `preprocessing` library of `sklearn` are imported.